Your Down Payment

-Request a generous gift from your family.
-Many homebuyers are often lucky enough to get down payment help from giving family members who are prepared to help get them in their first home.
-Your family members may be pleased to help you reach the goal of buying your first home.
+Ask for a gift from your family.
+Many buyers somtimes get down payment assistance from giving parents and other family members who are eager to help them get into their own home.
+Your family members may be inclined to help you reach the goal of owning your own home.

-The Federal Housing Administration (FHA), which functions as part of the U.S. Department of Housing and Urban Development (HUD), plays an important part in aiding low and moderate-income individuals qualify for mortgage loans.
-Part of the United States Department of Housing and Urban Development(HUD), FHA (Federal Housing Administration) aids individuals who need to qualify for home financing.
-FHA assists first-time buyers and others who would not be able to qualify for a conventional loan by themselves, by providing mortgage insurance to lenders.
-Interest rates for an FHA loan are typically the current interest rate, while the down payment amounts with an FHA mortgage will be less than those of conventional loans.
-The down payment may be as low as 3 percent while the closing costs could be financed in the mortgage loan.
+The Federal Housing Administration (FHA), which functions as part of the U.S. Department of Housing and Urban Development (HUD), plays an important part in aiding low to moderate-income families get mortgages.
+Part of the United States Department of Housing and Urban Development(HUD), FHA (Federal Housing Administration) aids individuals in getting mortgages.
+FHA aids first-time buyers and others who might not be able to qualify for a conventional mortgage loan by themselves, by providing mortgage insurance to the private lenders.
+Interest rates with an FHA mortgage are usually the going interest rate, while the down payment for an FHA mortgage will be smaller than those of conventional loans.
+The required down payment may go as low as 3 percent and the closing costs might be packaged in the mortgage.

 • Piggy-back loans

 A piggy-back loan is a second mortgage that closes at the same time as the first.
-Generally the piggyback loan takes care of 10 percent of the home's amount, while the first mortgage finances 80 percent.
-Instead of the traditional 20 percent down payment, the buyer will just have to cover the remaining 10 percent.
+Generally the piggyback loan is for 10 percent of the purchase price, while the first mortgage covers 80 percent.
+The borrower pays the remaining 10%, instead of putting the usual 20% down payment.

 • Carry-Back loans

-In a "carry back" agreement, the seller commits to loan you part of his own equity to help you with your down payment funds.
-You would borrow the majority of the purchase price from a traditional lender and finance the remaining amount with the seller.
-Typically, this kind of second mortgage has a higher rate of interest.
+In a "carry back" mortgage, the seller agrees to loan you a piece of his home equity to help you with your down payment funds.
+In this scenario, you would borrow the majority of the purchase price from a traditional lending institution and finance the remainder with the seller.
+Typically you'll pay a somewhat higher rate with the loan financed by the seller.

-The satisfaction will be the same, no matter how you manage to come up with your down payment.
-Your new home will be well worth it!
+The satisfaction will be the same, no matter which method you use to put together your down payment.
+Your brand new home will be your reward!

 America's Money Source